Baltimore Ranks Ninth In Country For Highest Heat Index Scores

 “Get more street trees and also preserving the spaces we have,” Dr. Dahl said.
 “Making streets shady, which would make it easier for people to walk from place to place.”

-Research shows coating your roof white can reduce the heat island effect by not trapping that solar radiation.MORE NEWS: FBI Identify Remains Found At Catoctin Mountain Park As 21-Year-Old Joanna Michelle Amaya
+Research shows coating your roof white can reduce the heat island effect by not trapping that solar radiation.MORE NEWS: Fourth Stimulus Check: Will There Be Another Relief Payment?

 This story was originally published on July 22, 2021.